Independence Hall: Demolition and reconstruction

 While the shell of the central portion of the building is original, the side wings, steeple and much of the interior were reconstructed much later.
-In 1781, the Pennsylvania Assembly had the wooden steeple removed from the main building.
-The steeple had rotted and weakened to a dangerous extent by 1773, but it wasn't until 1781 that the Assembly had it removed and had the brick tower covered with a hipped roof.
+In 1781, the Pennsylvania Assembly had wooden steeple removed from the main building.
+The steeple rotted and weakened to a dangerous extent by 1773.
+By 1781, the Assembly had it removed and had the brick tower covered with a hipped roof.
 A more elaborate steeple, designed by William Strickland, was added in 1828.

 The original wings and hyphens (connecting corridors) were demolished and replaced in 1812.
 In 1898, these were in turn demolished and replaced with reconstructions of the original wings.

 The building was renovated numerous times in the 19th and 20th century.
 The current interior is a mid-20th-century reconstruction by the National Park Service with the public rooms restored to their 18th-century appearance.

-During the summer of 1973 a replica of the Thomas Stretch clock was restored to Independence Hall.
+During the summer of 1973, a replica of the Thomas Stretch clock was restored to Independence Hall.

 The second-floor Governor's Council Chamber, furnished with important examples of the era by the National Park Service, includes a musical tall case clock made by Peter Stretch, c.
 1740, one of the most prominent clockmakers in early America and father of Thomas Stretch.

 Two smaller buildings adjoin the wings of Independence Hall: Old City Hall to the east, and Congress Hall to the west.
 These three buildings are together on a city block known as Independence Square, along with Philosophical Hall, the original home of the American Philosophical Society.
 Since its construction in the mid-20th century, to the north has been Independence Mall, which includes the current home of the Liberty Bell.

 Liberty Bell

 The lowest chamber of the original wooden steeple was the first home of the Liberty Bell.
-When that steeple was removed in the 1780s the bell was lowered into the highest chamber of the brick tower, where it remained until the 1850s.
-The much larger Centennial Bell, created for the United States Centennial Exposition in 1876, hangs in the cupola of the 1828 steeple.
+When that steeple was removed in the 1780s, the bell was lowered into the highest chamber of the brick tower, where it remained until the 1850s.
+The much larger Centennial Bell, created for the Centennial Exposition in Philadelphia in 1876, hangs in the cupola of the 1828 steeple.
 The Liberty Bell, with its distinctive crack, was displayed on the ground floor of the hall from the 1850s until 1976, and is now on display across the street in the Liberty Bell Center.

+Assembly Room

+The Assembly Room is the heart of Independence Hall, and is the room where the Declaration of Independence and the Constitution were signed.

+Historical events

+The history of the Independence Hall can be divided into four periods: first construction and function as the Pennsylvania State House from 1732 to 1799, used as a museum from 1802 to 1828, became a municipal building from 1818 to 1895, and turned into an important historical landmark from 1898 to present.